AyushRawat1718/NeuraChat/Readme.md

 # 🚀 NeurChat — End-to-End AI Agent Chatbot

-An end-to-end AI Agent Chatbot built with FastAPI, LangGraph, and LangChain.
+NeuraChat is a personal AI agent chatbot built with FastAPI, LangGraph, and LangChain.
-NeuraChat is designed to demonstrate a production-ready GenAI application with intelligent agent workflows.
+It acts as an intelligent assistant capable of reasoning, using tools, and maintaining context — designed as an end-to-end, production-ready GenAI application.

 # 🧠 Features

+- Acts as a personal AI assistant powered by LLMs

 - FastAPI backend for high-performance APIs

 - LangGraph for agent orchestration

-- LangChain for LLMs and memory handling
+- LangChain for memory, reasoning, and tool integration

-- Easily extendable with custom tools or APIs
+- Easily extendable with your own APIs or functions